 Have You Counted All The Costs?

 Did you know that without proper insulation, 20% of every dollar spent on heating your home literally escapes through the roof?
 That’s one of the limitless little things that stack up long-term costs.
 When shopping for your first home, keep in mind that the listing price doesn’t accurately reflect these costs.
 With the initial purchase itself, you’ll have to contend with closing fees, home inspections, and other hidden costs that can push you over budget.
+Not to mention your current expenses.
+For example, if you’re one of the 710,000 people who paid a visit to the hospital for flu symptoms, you may still have medical bills to answer for.
 Unfortunately, that’s not the end of the added costs – you’ll still have property taxes and utilities to pay for.
 If future costs are a concern, look for a home that can help you reduce future spending through energy efficiency.
 For example, a metal roof can easily help save as much as 25% off of your annual home energy bill.
 Not all homes will have energy-efficient features, so keep an eye out for these elements of a potential future home.